 - Innovative approach in both services and branding

-Benefito Mobile is a mobile virtual network operator which aims to bring an innovative model of the association between mobile telecommunications and retail to the Romanian market.
+Benefito Mobile is a mobile virtual network operator that aims to bring an innovative model of the association between mobile telecommunications and retail to the Romanian market.

 Combining it with an exciting, saturated color palette was only the logical choice as it makes Benefito effortlessly stand out in this very “noisy” market.

 Gent Holding branding, courtesy of Jaaqob Holding, exudes a sophisticated kind of stern minimalism that feels timeless, although heavily grounded in current trend aesthetics.